pzstar/square/readme.txt

 === Square ===

-Square WordPress Theme, Copyright Hashthemes 2015-2016 Square is distributed under the terms of the GNU GPL (http://www.gnu.org/licenses/gpl-2.0.html)
+Square WordPress Theme, Copyright HashThemes 2020 Square is distributed under the terms of the GNU GPL (http://www.gnu.org/licenses/gpl-2.0.html)

 Contributors: HashThemes
 Tags: translation-ready, custom-background, theme-options, custom-menu, post-formats, threaded-comments

-Requires at least: 4.0
+Requires at least: 5.0
-Tested up to: 4.4.2
+Tested up to: 5.3.2
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
 Square is a beautifully crafted WordPress theme with lots of exciting feature to cherish.
 Make your website in no time with the use of powerful customizer panel available in the Square Theme.
 Never the less, it is a good theme you will ever find.

 == Installation ==